28nitin07/regform/documentation/PAYMENT_VERIFICATION_SETUP.md

 # Payment Verification Dropdown Setup Guide

-This guide explains how to set up the "Verified?" dropdown column in Google Sheets with automatic email triggering.
+This guide explains how to set up the "Status" dropdown column in Google Sheets with automatic email triggering when registration is confirmed.

-## 1. Add Data Validation to "Verified?"
-Column
+## 1. Add Data Validation to "Status" Column

-After deploying the updated code, the "Verified?" column will appear in your Payments sheet with "In Progress" as the default value.
+After deploying the updated code, both "Verified?" and "Status" columns will appear in your Payments sheet with "In Progress" as the default value.

-### To add dropdown with colored cells:
+- **"Verified?"
+(Column N)**: For internal payment verification tracking
+- **"Status" (Column O)**: When changed to "Yes", triggers automatic confirmation email to the registrant

+### Dropdown setup (done automatically):

+The dropdowns are automatically configured when you run the initial sync.
+Both columns will have these options:
+- `Yes`
+- `No`
+- `In Progress`
+- `Not Started`

+If you need to manually add or fix the dropdown validation:

 1. Open your Google Sheet (Payments tab)
-2. Select the entire "Verified?" column (column N, starting from row 2)
+2. Select the entire "Status" column (column O, starting from row 2)
 3. Click **Data** → **Data validation**
 4. Set:
    - **Criteria**: List of items
-   - **Values**: `Yes, No, In Progress`
+   - **Values**: `Yes, No, In Progress, Not Started`
    - Check "Show dropdown list in cell"
    - Click **Save**

-### To add conditional formatting (colors):
+### To add conditional formatting (colors) - Optional:

+You can add colored formatting to make the status visually clear:

-1. Select the "Verified?" column (N2:N)
+1. Select the "Status" column (O2:O)
 2. Click **Format** → **Conditional formatting**
-3. Add three rules:
+3. Add four rules:

 **Rule 1 - Yes (Light Green):**
 - Format cells if: **Text is exactly** `Yes`